-- Average Number of Hours that Power to a Customer is Interrupted - SAIDI System Average Interruption Duration Index is an important feature of a reliable distribution system is recovering from power outages as quickly as possible.
-The utility must track the average length of time, in hours, that its customers have experienced a power outage over the past year. - SAIDI = Sum of all interruptions durations / Average number of customers served. - NPEI's 2021 average number of hours that power to a customer was interrupted is 1.99 (2020 = 2.15).
-NPEI's target for 2021 is an average duration index of less than 1.81, which is NPEI's 5-year average SAIDI for 2016 2020, excluding the impact of Loss of Supply and Major Events. - Significant factors contributing to NPEI's 2021 SAIDI are: two instances of large trees falling onto NPEI primary lines (one in June 2021 and one in August 2021) which impacted 2,340 and 3,760 customers respectively, and animal contact at a feeder tie switch located in close proximity to a station (in November 2021) which tripped breakers on two of NPEI's feeders, impacting a total of 4,610 customers.
-Excluding the impact of these significant outages would result in a SAIDI of 1.69 for 2021. - NPEI reviews the indices regularly to identify negative trends in feeder performance related to a re-occurring outage cause.
+• Average Number of Hours that Power to a Customer is Interrupted

+- SAIDI System Average Interruption Duration Index is an important feature of a reliable distribution system is recovering from power outages as quickly as possible.
+The utility must track the average length of time, in hours, that its customers have experienced a power outage over the past year. - SAIDI = Sum of all interruptions durations / Average number of customers served. - NPEI's 2022 average number of hours that power to a customer was interrupted is 1.89 (2021 = 1.99).
+NPEI's target for 2022 is an average duration index of less than 1.81, which is NPEI's 5-year average SAIDI for 2016 2020, excluding the impact of Loss of Supply and Major Events. - Significant factors contributing to NPEI's 2022 SAIDI are: one instance of a large tree falling onto NPEI primary lines in March 2022 due to high winds, which impacted 6,927 customers for approximately 1.75 hours.
+This event does not qualify as a Major Event.
+Excluding the impact of the March 2022 storm would result in a SAIDI of 1.69 for 2022. - NPEI reviews the indices regularly to identify negative trends in feeder performance related to a re-occurring outage cause.
 In order to protect the system from foreign interference, NPEI has implemented a number of preventative measures.
 These include installation of wild life protection on equipment as well as increased spacing between exposed contact points to lower the likelihood of animal contact.
 For example, in 2019 the Murray TS 3M27 feeder was retrofitted with such wild life protection.
 To counter the effects of lightning, NPEI has installed additional lightning protection in areas that are prone to lightning strikes.
 For example, in 2018 lightning protection was increased on the Vineland DS 4501F1 feeder.
 In 2020, NPEI installed auto-ranging fault indicators on the Vineland DS 4501F1 feeder to assist in locating the cause of outages.
 This feeder has significant tree exposure and feeder length.
 Installing the fault indicators at strategic locations speeds up the process of patrolling the line and fault finding.
-During 2021, NPEI is piloting a project to install smart fault indicators that utilize NPEI's WiMax infrastructure to automatically communicate the locations seeing faults to NPEI's SCADA system.
-This will assist in identifying outage causes soon and reducing outage durations.

-- To mitigate the negative effect of tree contacts on the system, NPEI has implemented tree trimming program along with the use of insulated tree wire in areas of high tree density.
+During 2022, NPEI commenced a review of its feeder protection settings to improve coordination between feeder breakers and reclosers / sectionalizers in order to reduce the number of sustained outages and minimize the number of impacted customers.
+NPEI is also currently exploring the possibility of utilizing smart fault indicators as part of its Grid Modernization process. - To mitigate the negative effect of tree contacts on the system, NPEI has a tree trimming program, along with the use of insulated tree wire in areas of high tree density.
 In addition, NPEI has completed a number of capital projects in recent years that provide a second source of supply to areas impacted by frequent outages. - NPEI will continue to trend feeder performance and evaluate technical alternatives to correct deficiencies.
 NPEI also has recurring programs directed at reliability improvements.
 For example, there is a multi-year project that targets air insulated switchgear in areas susceptible to contamination.
 These units contribute to SAIDI, SAIFI and momentary outages and are prioritized for replacement based on risk analysis.
-NPEI has a recurring annual capital expenditure to replace these suspect units. - NPEI continues to view reliability of electricity service as a high priority for its customers.
+NPEI has a recurring annual capital expenditure to replace these suspect units.

+• NPEI continues to view reliability of electricity service as a high priority for its customers.
 NPEI's senior management team's commitment to review the worst performing feeders on a regular basis for the opportunity to improve reliability will ensure customers continue to receive high value from their electricity service.